blrobin2/blrobin2.github.io/_posts/2025-04-19-grave-encounters.md

 #### Stray Thoughts/Spoilers

 - The doctored photos of Dr. Arthur Friedkin are so funny.
 I assume his name is a nod to William Friedkin, a la The Exorcist.
-- It's impressive that Jung Bum-shik made a similar movie with <a href="https://boxd.it/3RGqEL">Gonjiam: Haunted Asylum</a> seven years later and did everything better than this movie.
+- It's impressive that Jung Bum-shik made a similar movie with <a href="https://boxd.it/3RGqEL" target="_blank" rel="noopener">Gonjiam: Haunted Asylum</a> seven years later and did everything better than this movie.
 - It's been five days, and bro is eating raw rat.